cahall555/landing-page/posts/datetime.md

 | Using the language standard, and not creating custom structs, can help with long-term maintenance, and enforce best practices especially if the data is not incorrect. | Having an unused time stamp in the database may create confusion when people join the project.
 Why would it be there if were not going to use it now?|
 | The more data provided the more formatting options are available.    |    |

-This list could be incomplete, but I ultimately decided, at least for now, to keep the time value, and correct the date as it is passed from the frontend to accommodate the needs of the backend.
+This list could be incomplete, but I decided to keep the time value, and correct the date as it is passed from the frontend to accommodate the needs of the backend.
 The nice thing about frontend date formatting is that as long as the data is there, the developer has a lot of options when it comes to how to present a date to the end user.
 The function below is the one I am currently using to format the date on the frontend.
 I start by guarding against a null date, and then checking to see if it contains a zero value date.
 The year being zero appears to be a common thread between Go and Dart.

 ```dart
   String formatDate(DateTime? date) {